signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 # Commands

 All device commands must inherit from [DeviceCommand](DeviceCommand&lt;THost&gt;.cs) or [DeviceCommand&lt;THost,TResult&gt;](DeviceCommandT.cs) if the command generates a result.

-Commands are sent to a device and are executed asynchronously by each device's command loop: developers are isolated from any concurrency issues since all commands (including the [5 basic commands](Basic)) are handled sequentially.
+All commands ultimately specialize [BaseDeviceCommand](BaseDeviceCommand.cs).

 ## Command sending

+Commands are sent to a device and instantly queued.
+They are executed asynchronously, in the order of the queue, by each device's command loop: developers are isolated from any concurrency issues since all commands (including the [5 basic commands](Basic)) are handled sequentially.

+Commands are normally executed one after the others.
+However, sometimes a command should be handled as soon as possible, without waiting for the current pending commands to be handled.
+Such commands only need to have their `ImmediateSending` property sets to true.

+This shortcuts the "regular" queue and there is still NO concurrency to handle, the "immediate commands" will be handled immediately or right after the end of the currently executing command (if any).
+*Immediate* commands are simply enqueued in a high priority queue.

+Another internal queue exists: the queue of the deferred commands that contains the commands that cannot be handled by a stopped device.
+These deferred commands are automatically executed as soon as a device restarts.

 ### On the Device

-Commands can be sent to a device by using the 4 available methods directly on any [IDevice](../Device/IDevice.cs) object:
+Commands can be sent to a device by using the 2 available methods directly on any [IDevice](../Device/IDevice.cs) object:

 ```csharp
 bool SendCommand( IActivityMonitor monitor,